evieluvsrainbows/Taliyah/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-##### Advanced Notes
+> [!TIP]

-To install `rustup`, `rustc`, and `cargo` to a different install location, create both the `RUSTUP_HOME` and `CARGO_HOME`
+> To install `rustup`, `rustc`, and `cargo` to a different install location, create both the `RUSTUP_HOME` and `CARGO_HOME`
-system environment variables under the System Properties window in Windows, under Advanced.
-The `rustup` tool does not currently
+> system environment variables under the System Properties window in Windows, under Advanced.
+The `rustup` tool does not
-offer a user-friendly way of changing the instal location, but this is an option if you would like to install Rust to a different
+> currently offer a user-friendly way of changing the instal location, but this is an option if you would like to install
-drive or folder.
+> Rust to a different drive or folder.

-> **TODO**: Add install instructions for macOS and Linux.

 ### Installing the Bot